Vehicle towing prompts fight, shooting at Durham apartment complex

 DURHAM, N.C.
 (WTVD) -- A confrontation between a vehicle owner and a tow truck driver turned ugly at a Durham apartment complex on Friday morning.

-Durham police say a tow truck driver was trying to tow a vehicle around 4:15 at Duke Manor Apartments on Lasalle Street.
+Durham police officers said a tow truck driver was trying to tow a vehicle around 4:15 at Duke Manor Apartments on Lasalle Street.

 The vehicle owner, a man, approached the tow truck operator and a fight ensued.
 The tow truck operator shot the vehicle owner once, according to police.